Vindicta-Team/Vindicta-Docs/docs/faq.md

 ### How do we claim a location?
 > Press U, strategic tab, there should be 'claim' button.

+### I can not enter military vehicles, why?
+> You must lockpick them first.
+It is done through ACE interaction menu, with `Lockpick vehicle` action.
+You must have a lockpick item in your inventory, but it is always added to uniform at respawn.

 ### How do I open build menu?
 > You must be at an owned location, indicated at the top of the screen, then use mouse wheel (action) menu option.